SAM101013/TrippinTravel/README.md

 japan.html The japan.html page includes information about Japan, such as its history, culture, and tourism.
 It also includes a button that links to the index.html page.

-Tjere are two additional pages which link from Greece.html and Japan.html serving as example of possible applications of the button

 FlexboxStylesheet.css